 While some people would assume I’m an asshole, she knows I adore her and that everything I say, even if it’s a bit rude sometimes, is told out of my love for her.

 Not all people are like that.
-Some partners react harshly when you tease and banter with them or make them the butt of the joke.
-If that reaction often produces drama or ends in crying, screaming or broken plates swooshing around the room, it’s a sign that your relationship is toxic.
+Some people react harshly when you tease and banter with them or make them the butt of the joke.
+If your ex was like that or you yourself are, it’s a sign your relationship was toxic.

 When couples buy gifts or experiences to cover up their conflicts and relational problems instead of solving them, it’s a sign of a toxic relationship.